 - Maintain dedicated funding for tobacco prevention and cessation programs;

-3. Pass a comprehensive statewide smokefree law that protects all workers and patrons from secondhand smoke.
+- Pass a comprehensive statewide smokefree law that protects all workers and patrons from secondhand smoke; and

 Program initiatives of TSET and the Oklahoma Department of Health to prevent and reduce tobacco use include the Oklahoma Tobacco Helpline at 1-800-QUIT-NOW, cessation systems grants, community grants covering over 85 percent of the state's population, funding for tribal nations and other priority populations and statewide media campaigns intended to change the social norms related to tobacco use.

-In 2017, the American Lung Association in Oklahoma, along with strong public health partners, will continue to raise public awareness regarding the need for a comprehensive statewide smokefree law.
-We will also be supporting legislation that would increase the cigarette tax by a $1.00 per pack or more, and continue to protect funding for TSET and the Oklahoma Department of Health.
+Oklahoma remains one of 22 states that still does not have a comprehensive statewide smokefree law.
+In 2019, the American Lung Association in Oklahoma, along with public health partners, will continue to raise public awareness regarding the need for a comprehensive statewide smokefree law.
+The Lung Association will also continue to protect funding for TSET and the Oklahoma Department of Health

 Sign up for the latest lung health news sent right to your inbox.

 Join more than 500,000 people who receive research updates, inspiring stories, health information and more.